 What else should we know?

-Due to the high volume of requests for Speakers, we recommend that you book at least two weeks in advance.
+Due to the high volume of requests for speakers, we recommend booking at least two weeks in advance.

 What if we have more questions?